 - Industry and government need to normalise the use of housing or property wealth at an older age.

-So, how can the market grow?
+But, how can the market grow?

-- The normalisation of equity release
+- The normalisation of equity release.

-Demystifying Equity Release
+Factor #1: Demystifying Equity Release

-Let me tell you something.
+Let me tell you something:

 Continuing to respond to consumer needs will, in turn, give the industry a boost.
-Even though consumers’ needs evolve, the equity release industry also needs to keep growing and giving consumers peace of mind with flexible products.
+Because consumers’ needs continuously evolve, the industry needs to keep growing.
+They can give consumers peace of mind by offering them flexible products.

 So, what does this all lead to?